The Affairs of Anatol: Plot

-Socialite Anatol Spencer (Reid), finding his relationship with his wife Vivian (Swanson) lackluster, goes in search of excitement.
+Socialite Anatol Spencer, finding his relationship with his wife Vivian lackluster, goes in search of excitement.

-After bumping into old flame Emilie Dixon (Hawley) at a nightclub, Anatol promises to "rescue" her from her soulless city lifestyle, which lecherous theatrical backer Gordon Bronson (Roberts) has enabled.
-Anatol convinces Emilie to discard the jewelry that Bronson has given her, but refuses to give up his wife in turn (for Emilie has fallen in love with him).
+After bumping into old flame Emilie Dixon at a nightclub, Anatol promises to "rescue" her from her soulless city lifestyle, which lecherous theatrical backer Gordon Bronson has enabled.
+Anatol convinces Emilie to discard the jewelry that Bronson has given her, but refuses to give up his wife in turn.
 Emilie invites Bronson and others to a party at the apartment.
 When Anatol finds out, he trashes the room and leaves Emilie to her fate: marriage to Bronson.
 With the affair over, Anatol tells Vivian to promise to stop him the next time he attempts to "rescue" a woman.

-Some time later, Anatol and Vivian throw a party, with Hindu hypnotist Nazzer Singh (Kosloff) acting as entertainment.
+Some time later, Anatol and Vivian throw a party, with Hindu hypnotist Nazzer Singh acting as entertainment.
 Singh hypnotizes Vivian into believing that she is wading through a stream, and she begins undressing.
 Disgusted with the hypocrisies of high society (which has shown itself to not be much better than Emilie and Bronson's world), Anatol decides to move with his wife to the countryside.

-Meanwhile, farmer Abner Elliott (Monte Blue) discovers that his wife Annie (Ayres) has purchased a dress using money stolen from his lockbox of church funds.
+Meanwhile, farmer Abner Elliott discovers that his wife Annie has purchased a dress using money stolen from his lockbox of church funds.
 He rebuffs her and sends her away, resolving to take the blame for the theft.
 Repenting, Annie throws herself off of a bridge into a river just as Anatol and Vivian are rowing past in a boat.
 The two quickly bring her to shore and, after realizing that they cannot wake her up, Vivian takes their car to find a local doctor.
 Anatol finds that Annie is awake and she manipulates him into letting her take his wallet.
-When Vivian returns with the doctor (Ogle), Annie is kissing Anatol, not knowing that he is married.
+When Vivian returns with the doctor, Annie is kissing Anatol, not knowing that he is married.
 As Annie leaves to make amends with her husband (lying about how she obtained the money), Anatol, now disillusioned with the country life as well, asks the doctor where he can find "honesty and loyalty".
 The doctor responds that those qualities, like charity, "start at home".